 Readily available market

 Work can be repetitive, risky and gross

 Plumbing industry trends

-The US plumbing industry has seen steady 3% annual growth since 2016 and market analyst IBISWorld expects an increase to nearly 4% growth in 2021, thanks mainly to increased residential construction.https://www.ibisworld.com/industry-statistics/market-size/plumbers-united-states/ Also, higher per capita disposable income should enable consumers to upgrade existing systems, including Energy Star-certified and eco-friendly products.
+The US plumbing industry shows no signs of slowing down, thanks mainly to increased residential construction.
+Also, higher per capita disposable income should enable consumers to upgrade existing systems, including Energy Star-certified and eco-friendly products.

 How much does it cost to start a plumbing business?

 The minimum cost of starting a plumbing service is around $1,500 if you’re running your business from home and up to $30,000 if you’re renting space and have a van.